List of recurring The Simpsons characters: The Winfields

 The Winfields are an elderly couple who live next door to the Simpson family early in the series and often complain about how crude and uncivilized the Simpsons are.
-Mr. Winfield's (voiced by Dan Castellaneta) first name is unknown and Mrs. Winfield's first name is Sylvia (voiced by Tracey Ullman in "Bart's Dog Gets an "F", Maggie Roswell in later appearances).
+Mr. Winfield's (voiced by Dan Castellaneta) first name is unknown and Mrs. Winfield's first name is Sylvia (voiced by Russi Taylor in "Homer’s Odyssey”, Tracey Ullman in "Bart's Dog Gets an "F", Maggie Roswell in later appearances).
 They first appear in the season one episode "Homer's Odyssey".
 The couple appear in the season two episodes "Simpson and Delilah" and "Bart's Dog Gets an "F", as well as the season three episode "Separate Vocations".
 The couple eventually move to Florida in the season four episode "New Kid on the Block" and have not been seen since.

 Wiseguy

-Raphael (voiced by Hank Azaria), a.k.a.
+Raphael (voiced by Hank Azaria, Dan Castellaneta in "500 Keys"), a.k.a.
 Wiseguy, is the chauffeur hired to take Homer to the prom (despite that Marge was going with Artie Ziff) in the second season in "The Way We Was", but he has held numerous other jobs in the series.
 Simpsons sound editor Bob Beecher commented on alt.tv.simpsons that, "He doesn't have one name.
 His character's name always fits the scene so he's gone by many names, 'Clerk', 'Shopkeeper', etc. But in the script the direction given to the voice is 'Wiseguy Voice'.
 So call him 'Wiseguy' if you want."

 Azaria does a Charles Bronson impression for the voice.
 In "Simpsoncalifragilisticexpiala(Annoyed Grunt)cious", Al Jean and Mike Reiss had Azaria voice a Simpsonized Charles Bronson as a reference to this.
 Like his profession, the character's hair and facial features varied widely for a number of years, with the voice being the only constant; eventually, he was standardized as a balding, greying man with a moustache.
 Wiseguy has been dubbed "The Sarcastic Middle-Aged Man" by the show's Internet fans.
 In "Day of the Jackanapes", Sideshow Bob calls Wiseguy by the name "Raphael".